Posted October 10th, 2018 by Amy Danise

 Collision coverage is usually packaged with comprehensive insurance, which pays for auto theft and damage from hail, floods, fire and other problems.

-The maximum collision coverage payout is the value of your vehicle.
+The maximum collision insurance payout is the value of your vehicle.
 That would happen if you total the vehicle.

-Collision insurance gives you options.
+Collision insurance gives you options after an accident.
 If someone else causes a car accident, you can either: 1) Make a claim on that person's liability insurance or 2) Make a claim on your own collision coverage.
-If you choose option two, your check would be reduced by your deductible amount.
+If you choose a collision claim, your check would be reduced by your deductible amount.
 However, your insurer may be able to get your deductible back from the at-fault party through a process known as subrogation.

 The cost of collision insurance depends on the value of the vehicle and the "claims history" of the model.
 If you insurer has paid frequent or expensive collision claims for your model type, collision insurance rates will generally go up for that car.